TheAlgorithms/Go/STYLE.md

 ### Package Comments

 Package comments should start with the word "Package" followed by the package name.
-For packages with multiple files or with a large documentation, use a separate `doc.go` file for the  comment.
+For packages spanning multiple files or with a need for a large documentation, use a separate `doc.go` file for package level documentation comment.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>